Precautionary Boil Orders

 How will I be notified?

 On rare occasions, a precautionary boil order may need to be issued overnight.
-Utility staff will do their best to avoid this from happening.
-In the precautionary scenario above, Water/Wastewater staff will not ring door bells in the late evening or overnight hours, but will simply affix the door envelope to the front door and garage for residents to see in the morning.
+City staff will do their best to avoid this from happening.
+In the precautionary scenario above, City staff will not ring door bells in the late evening or overnight hours, but will simply affix the door envelope to the front door and garage for residents to see in the morning.

 Should a MANDATORY boil order need to be issued, emergency notification methods would be implemented, including use of the City’s Naper Notify mass notification system.
 But for a precautionary boil order with no confirmed contamination, only the door envelopes would be affixed overnight.